RPC Tax Take

 For tax professionals on the move

-Tribunal sets aside HMRC's Schedule 36 information notice
+Tribunal sets aside HMRC information notice for lack of clarity

 About this blog